themeteorchef/getting-started-with-react-router-v4/README.md

 #### Tutorial: Getting Started with React Router v4

-In this tutorial, we'll take a look at migrating from
+In this tutorial, we'll take a look at migrating from React Router v3 to

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/getting-started-with-react-router-v4)